Stay in touch

 For some people the benefit of chemotherapy is clear, but for others it’s less clear.

-The test is done on a small amount of breast cancer tissue removed during your surgery and doesn’t involve having any more tissue removed.
 The tissue is sent to a laboratory in the USA, where the test is carried out.
 The test looks at groups of genes found in breast cancer.

-The test gives a score, known as a recurrence score, from 0 to 100.
+The test gives a score, known as a Recurrence Score, from 0 to 100.

 The higher the score, the more likely breast cancer is to come back and the more likely you are to benefit from having chemotherapy as well as hormone therapy.